magenta-aps/mox/README.rst

 You also need a ``MessageSender``  object, which can be created with: ::

-    new MessageSender(String queueInterface, String queueName);
+    new MessageSender(String queueInterface, String queue);

 where

 * ``queueInterface`` is a hostname/port combination to the RabbitMQ instance, e.g. "localhost:5672", and

-* ``queueName``  is the RabbitMQ queue name, e.g. "incoming".
+* ``queue``  is the RabbitMQ queue name, e.g. "incoming".

-The queue name and interface port must match what the queue listener is set up to use; the oio_moxagent listener is currently configured to use the queueName "incoming" for the RabbitMQ service on port 5672.
+The queue name and interface port must match what the queue listener is set up to use; the oio_moxagent listener is currently configured to use the queue "incoming" for the RabbitMQ service on port 5672.